DataDog/documentation/content/en/continuous_integration/setup_pipelines/jenkins.md

 ## Set Git information manually

-The Jenkins plugin uses environment variables to determine the git information.
-However, these environment variables are not always set automatically due to depends on the Git plugin that is being used in the pipeline.
+The Jenkins plugin uses environment variables to determine the Git information.
+However, these environment variables are not always set automatically due to dependencies on the Git plugin that is being used in the pipeline.

 If the Git information is not detected automatically, you can set the following environment variables manually.